-Holding the palette to the screen, I consider the palette as a whole first.
-The very moment that the palette is placed up in front of the screen, keep awareness of where your attention goes.
+With the item on the screen, open the entire palette, look at it and the garment at the same time or look between the arms of the palette, staying mindful of it.
+Have awareness of where your attention goes.
 Look for roughly equal attention between garment and palette.
 If you’re ignoring one, or if one feels too insistent, it might be a problem.

 Be patient.
 It takes practice to sense where your attention is.
 Your subconscious mind knows.
 You just have to pull the information forward into your conscious awareness.

-Sometimes changing what is in front of our eyes shifts the attention but the colours might work well enough.
-The chemistry of the retina might just feel momentarily shaken up and our decision-making ability is temporarily suspended.
+Sometimes it’s hard to tell for a moment.
+The chemistry of the retina might feel momentarily shaken up and our decision-making ability is temporarily suspended.
+Take 2-3 minutes before deciding.
 This is similar to putting on makeup, especially for Winters.
 The lipstick or eyeshadow seems like a lot at first.
-Instead of removing it, it is best to go do something else that does not involve mirrors.
+Instead of removing it, go do something that does not involve mirrors.
 When we return, we wonder what the issue was.

 First, the neutrals.
 Are they staying the same?
 Does the white look fresh and clean?
 Do grays look about the same as they appeared away from the screen?
 Can a white shirt/gray pants outfit be easily assembled?
 If anything takes on a green, yellow, or red cast, so will the face.
 Could you image the neutral colours as eyeliner and eyeshadow with that garment?

 Next, the reds, the natural colours of our cheeks and lips, as well as the lipstick and blush colours.
 Could you pair the colours in an outfit?
 Would you wear this blush under those eyes?